emacs-php/php-mode/README.md

 Status
 ------

-I am currently looking for someone willing to take over as the maintainer of PHP Mode, ideally before the end of 2014.  **From this point forward I will only address bug fixes and add features from other developers.** Please read [my short blog post on the matter](http://ericjmritz.name/2014/08/22/emacs-no-more-of-my-own-code-for-php-mode/).  **PHP Mode is not dead.**  However, I will no longer be contributing my own features because my time is taken up my game development that I am doing.
+**PHP Mode is not dead.**  However, I will no longer be contributing my own features because my time is taken up my game development that I am doing.
 Nonetheless, I still welcome all contributions and will try to review and merge them as best as possible, so please continue to improve the mode all you great Emacs Lisp developers.

 Experimental and In-Progress Features